 Before You Go

-When you are traveling to your vacation destination it is important to ensure that your clothes and valuables safely arrive as well.
+When you are traveling to your vacation destination, it is important to ensure that your clothes and valuables safely arrive as well.

 Whenever you are visiting a new and unknown place, one of the best investments that you can make is a travel guide.
 This guide will give you in-depth and detailed information on the island of Barbados.

-Light Reading Before Arriving
+Light Reading Before Arriving in Barbados

 To get your mind in the setting of a beautiful island getaway, take some time to read a book set in the area.
 This will help you relax on your journey from a cold winter to a warm and inviting tropical island.
 The Caribbean book by James A. Michener transports readers into the long journey of island history and tells a beautiful story that weaves the intricate history into the lives of each era.